pytorch/serve/cloudformation/README.md

 ## Single EC2 instance
 * To spinup a single EC2 instance running Torchserve use the `ec2.yaml` template
-* The template expects a VPC already setup within which your instance will run ([VPC Setup instructions](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html)).
-You can use the default VPC as well.
-* Run the following command with the an ec2-keypair, VPC ID and Subnet ID as parameters
+* Run the following command with the an ec2-keypair, and optionally an instance type (default: c5.4xlarge)
 ```
 export AWS_ACCESS_KEY_ID="..."
 export AWS_SECRET_ACCESS_KEY="..."